Alexi-Micinski/School_District_Analysis/README.md

 <img width="358" alt="Repeated_ReadingScoresbyGrade" src="https://user-images.githubusercontent.com/106785377/183273749-93baf675-031d-4051-8cd5-b9ba2ba77c32.png">

             Ninth grade scores are Nan for math and reading in the repeated analysis.
+This results in slight changes to the 10th, 11th, and 12th grade percentages.

    * Scores by school spending